Jazzzy/NeoPurple_D.E.M.O_RELEASES/README.md

 I have also looked at some **YouTube channels** like [New Retro Wave](https://www.youtube.com/user/NewRetroWave) to get in the right mindset before composing, and of course while drawing or coding, dark retro music seems to be an alright companion when working.

+Another very important source of inspiration is the work of the band [The Protomen](http://protomen.com/).
+I love the story and the feel of all three acts but I have some sort of weakness to **Act II**, especially to [Light Up The Night](https://www.youtube.com/watch?v=gkLvpt9Z3fA) and [The Hounds](https://www.youtube.com/watch?v=LChtBpTjvTY).

 ## 3.- CRT Effect